Kerrang!: Kerrang! TV

+Kerrang! compilation albums

+From 1982 the Kerrang!
+Magazine would occasionally be bundled with compilations, originally on 7" vinyl then moving to cassettes in 1994 and CDs in 1995.
+The compilations featured new and popular music, music themed around a particular genre, band or theme and best-of lists.
+In 2001, Kerrang began releasing Kerrang! the Album under Universal Music.
+From 2016, the albums were released via Rhino Records.

 Kerrang!
 Tour

 The Kerrang!
 Tour ran from 2006 to 2017.
 The line-up for each year was usually announced in October of the previous year and was held throughout January and February of the following year.
 Relentless Energy Drink sponsored the Kerrang!
 Tour for several years.
 It is currently unknown if the tour will ever be revived.